-PCI MPoC includes new use cases such as online PIN, offline transactions, manual entry of card data on the mobile device, remote kernels, as well as SDK and Attestation and Monitoring service separate certifications, which were not supported under PCI CPoC.
+PCI MPoC includes new use cases such as online PIN, offline transactions, manual entry of card data on the mobile device, remote kernels, as well as SDK and MPoC Service (like Attestation and Monitoring service with or without Payment Operations) separate certifications, which were not supported under PCI CPoC.
 It supports external Magnetic Stripe Reader (MSR) and external Secure Card Reader, either with or without PIN entry support.